- Youth Action

 Got questions about ACE?
 We've got answers!

 Click on the links below to find our response to FAQs about ACE.
-We also address common questions about climate change over in our Information Station.
+We also address common questions about climate change in our Student FAQ page.

 (And if you think up an FAQ we haven't addressed, please let us know.)

 - What curriculum standards does the presentation address?

 - Which aspects of climate science do you cover, and at what depth?

 - How much does it cost to bring ACE to my school?

 - What kinds of follow up resources do you provide for students?

 - Can high school students really be inspired to act?

 - What do you hope to accomplish?